rogeriochaves/astah-anycode-rails/Readme.md

-## Rails scaffold generator template for Astah Community's any<code />
+## Rails scaffold generator template for Astah Community's any&lt;code /&gt;

 This template helps you to generate a bunch of scaffolds to your Ruby on Rails projects based on classes created on an Astah Diagram.